outaagunga/documentation/strategy-forex.md

 * Bollinger Band Width is **contracting** compared to previous bars
 * Bands are visually narrow and parallel
-* Band width contraction is defined as BBWidth < BBWidth[1] for a minimum of N bars
+* Band width contraction is defined as BBWidth < BBWidth[1] for a minimum of N bars (e.g., N = 6, adjustable between 4–8 bars)

 **Interpretation:**